ashley-leonard/tinysis-api/README.md

 possible.
 Its data flows are handled internally using lean plain-JSON models stored in a central JSONAPI resource.

+## Component structure

+Using a flat organization scheme here.

+Component names should group under prefixes related to the plural or singular topic (e.g., student or students).
+Subcomponents of components should be stored in a folder - no more than one level of nesting.

 ## Internal data flows

 Follow these conventions: